 Source of Water

-On June 1, 2018, The City of Rosenberg began converting the source of the water supply from groundwater to a combination of groundwater and surface water.
+The City began converting the source of the water supply from groundwater to a combination of groundwater and surface water in June of 2018.
 The reason for the conversion is comply with Fort Bend Subsidence District Mandates which calls for a 30% reduction in groundwater usage, now.
-By the year 2025, the City must comply with a 60% reduction mandate.
+By the year 2027, the City must comply with a 60% reduction mandate.

 The City has taken steps to minimize any noticeable changes in the water such as taste and odor by conducting tests from corrosion studies to taste tests.
 With the recent conversion to the chloramine disinfection process, the City is now prepared to launch the first stage of the conversion to surface water.